-The attorneys at Morgan and Morgan are investigating potential lawsuits on behalf of patients who suffered severe bleeding, including gastrointestinal bleeds and cerebral hemorrhaging, while taking the blood thinner Pradaxa.
-As of December 2013, 1,936 Pradaxa lawsuits have already been filed, and we are expecting that many more claims will surface over the next several months.
+The attorneys at Morgan and Morgan are investigating lawsuits on behalf of patients who suffered severe bleeding, including gastrointestinal bleeds and cerebral hemorrhaging, while taking the blood thinner Pradaxa.
+Thousands of lawsuits have already been filed, and we are expecting that many more claims will surface over the next several months.
 If you or a loved one suffered a severe bleed while taking Pradaxa, you may be able to join this growing litigation and sue the drug’s manufacturer for financial compensation to cover your medical bills and other losses.

 To find out if you are eligible for a Pradaxa lawsuit, complete the form on the right hand side of this page.
 Morgan and Morgan will evaluate your claim – at no cost to you - to determine whether you have legal recourse.